98-D/Biblia-Populi/README.md

 **Biblia Populi** exists so that anyone, anywhere, may read, search, study, and share the Scriptures without barrier — and encounter the truth of Jesus Christ.

 ---

-Ancient in name.
-Modern in form.
-Open to all.